Guidance on how the Council will deal with your complaint of alleged nuisance.

 Troubled with noisy neighbours, commercial or industrial noise?
 Check the pages of our website to see what help is availbale

 Nuisance may come from a variety of sources such as commercial kitchens or business premises and their practices.
-If you think you are experiencing odour nuisance download a diary sheet and advice here
+If you think you are experiencing odour nuisance download a diary sheet and advice from the Downloads section on the right.

 Burning of waste may not be illegal but if smoke or odours are causing you a nuisance we may be able to help.
 For information see this link Bonfires.
 If you think you are experiencing nuisance download a diary sheet